ORIGINALLY POSTED 4/2/2015 + RECENTLY REFRESHED!

-Spring is here, and with the promise of warmer weather and budding flowers comes the inevitable realization that your work environment may need to get freshened up.
+Spring is here, and with the promise of warmer weather and budding flowers comes the inevitable realization that your work environment may need a once over.

-No need to grab the dry mop and sanitizing wipes.
-I’m talking more along the lines of taking inventory of the online tools you are currently using to keep your small business purring and evaluating whether they are still working for you or if it’s time to make a change.
+No need to grab the dry mop and sanitizing wipes just yet!
+Today we’re talking about taking inventory of the online tools you are currently using to keep your small business purring and evaluating whether they are still working for you or if it’s time to make a change.

 Spring cleaning isn’t just for mopping: It’s also a time to check in with your small business and ensure that you have the right tools for the job and are not paying for products and services that you don’t even use.

 Don’t get burned by services that promise 15-30 days of free stuff before turning into a paid program that automatically bills your credit card, Google Wallet, or PayPal.
-Keep an eye on your “subscription” accounts and set up reminders on your calendar to cancel before they charge if you’re not feeling it.
+Keep an eye on your “subscription” accounts and set up reminders on your calendar before the paid subscription takes effect.

-I like to try the newest and shiniest cloud-based tools that the web has to offer so that I can increase my productivity and report back on how it worked for me.
-To avoid getting hit with a bill for a product I may have tried for a few days and forgot about, I use only one payment method (PayPal or my PayPal Debit Mastercard) for these types of services and perform o a sweep of my PayPal account for subscriptions in the Account Manager on a monthly basis.
+I like to try out the newest and shiniest cloud-based tools that the web has to offer so that I can report back to my creative community on how it shook out for me.
+To avoid getting hit with a bill for a product I may have tried for a few days and forgot about (totally guilty), I use only one payment method (PayPal or my PayPal Debit Mastercard) for these types of services and perform a sweep of my PayPal account for subscriptions in the Account Manager on a monthly basis.
 I also take it a step further and put in on my Google Cal on or around a web tools’ subscription is coming up so I can cancel with the vendor before I get charged if I’m not feeling it.

-If you have a propensity for signing up for freemium services, I strongly advocate that you take inventory of what you’ve been using and what you haven’t so that you are not needlessly paying for things you do not use.
+If you have a propensity for signing up for freemium services, I strongly advocate that you take inventory of what you’ve been using and what you haven’t so that you are not needlessly paying for services that no longer, uh, serve you.

 Is your invoicing service still working for the level of work or number of employees that you have?
 Do you have former clients from prior years still looming in your system as active projects?